 WHAT IS A SLICE IN GOLF?

-A slice is the most common miss for amateur golfers.
-For a right handed golfer, it is simply a shot that flies with a curvature to the right.
+A slice in golf is the most common miss for amateur golfers.
+For a right-handed golfer, it is simply a shot that flies with a curvature to the trail side.
 Let's look a little more closely at this and the most common golf swing fault that most associate with a slice.

 OVER THE TOP SLICE IN GOLF

-Most amateur golfers have a swing plane that is horizontally shifted to the left of the target line with a swing path that is working out to in at impact.
+Most amateur golfers have a swing plane that is horizontally shifted toward the lead side of the target line with a swing path that is working out to in at impact.
 That's the wordy definition of an over the top slice in golf, let's visualize what is happening through impact using the capture from my launch monitor below.

 Overhead view of the anatomy of a slice in golf.
 Click image to enlarge it.

 Club face angle and path are what are most important here.
-The path of the golf club is traveling 2 degrees to the left, or what is commonly referred to as "out to in" or "over the top".
-The club face angle at impact is 5.1 degrees to the right, or open.
-This is effectively "cutting across the ball" with an open club face which cause the golf ball to spin on an axis tilted to the right.
+The path of the golf club is traveling 2 degrees toward the lead side, or what is commonly referred to as "out to in" or "over the top".
+The club face angle at impact is 5.1 degrees open.
+This is effectively "cutting across the ball" with an open club face which causes the golf ball spin axis to tilt toward the trail side.
+Tools like the AI swing analyzer can measure your exact path and face angle numbers instantly, so you know precisely what you're dealing with.

 GOLF BALL SPIN AXIS